 - Fertilize once a year

-- It is a succulent hence drought resistant and can survive neglect
+- It is succulent hence drought resistant and can survive neglect

-Ginger (Zingiber officinale) is a flowering plant whose root or rhizome is called ginger and is used for spice and medicinal purpose.
+Ginger (Zingiber officinale) is a flowering plant whose root or rhizome is called ginger and is used for spice and medicinal purposes.

 It originated in the tropical rainforest forests of the Indian subcontinent.
 It has been used for thousands of years as a medicinal plant.